Doping talk rears its head after Russian swimmers win

 But, just days before the opening ceremony, CAS cleared both swimmers to take part in the Olympics.

-Andrusenko has competed in four events in Tokyo, while Kudashev took part in two races.
+Andrusenko has competed in four events at Tokyo, while Kudashev took part in two races.
 Neither won a medal.

 After his victory in the 200 individual medley, China’s Wang Shun was asked about the doping issue.
 His country’s swimmers were involved in a massing doping scandal in the 1990s, and China’s best-known swimmer, Sun Yang, was banned from the Tokyo Games because of a doping violation.